Paul Mullen (musician)

-Paul Mullen (born 6 September 1982) is an English musician, multi-instrumentalist & singer songwriter who first gained recognition for being vocalist and guitarist of the band Yourcodenameis:milo, who went on hiatus in 2007.
-Since their hiatus, Mullen has gone on to both join and form a number of bands, which he currently splits his time between – including The Automatic, Young Legionnaire, Losers, HorseFight and Bleach Blood.
+Paul Mullen (born 6 September 1982) is an English musician, multi-instrumentalist, and singer-songwriter who first gained recognition for being vocalist and guitarist of the band Yourcodenameis:milo, who went on hiatus in 2007.
+Since their hiatus, Mullen has gone on to both join and form a number of bands, which he currently splits his time between – including The Automatic, Young Legionnaire, Losers, and Bleach Blood.

 Mullen was born in Houghton-le-Spring, Tyne and Wear.
+Paul attended St Robert of Newminster Catholic School from 1995 - 2001.
 He would go on to form YCNI:M in nearby Washington before relocating to Cardiff in 2007 when he joined The Automatic.
 Mullen has since moved between London, Sunderland and Berlin, Germany.

 Musical career

 Beginnings and Muddy Bee

 Paul was singer and guitarist in the three-piece Souler Rico, whose music was compared to Muse, although they also possessed a funk-rock element.
-They supported hardcore band Mclusky and later changed their name to Muddy Bee, but both outfits were unsigned.
+Songs of theirs included 'China', 'Reunion' and 'Mirror's View.'
+They supported hardcore band Mclusky and later changed their name to Muddy Bee (songs included 'K-9' and 'Department of Eric', with this iteration of the band being more in the style of Gang Of Four); both outfits were unsigned.